turbot/powerpipe-docs/docs/run/benchmark.md

 powerpipe control run my_control
 ```

 Unlike benchmarks, some controls may define parameters.
-You can pass values for them using one or more `--arg` argument:
+You can pass values for them using one or more `--arg` arguments:
 ```bash
 powerpipe control run my_control_with_params --arg my_simple_arg='this is a string' --arg my_list_arg='["item 1","item 2"]'
 ```